dmsadjt/dmsadjt/README.md

 ## I'm currently working on ..
 - A website using Laravel's Framework, Twitter's Bootstrap and mySQL database
-- An Android App using Kotlin
+- A wordpress web app

 <!--
 **dmsadjt/dmsadjt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.